-Bible/theology - a strong foundation from incredibly knowledgeable faculty
+Bible/theology: A strong foundation from incredibly knowledgeable faculty.

-General Education - courses that will prepare you well to have a broad knowledge base in a wide range of subjects so that you are able to teach all subject areas in kindergarten through 8th grade in a self-contained classroom
+General Education: Courses that will prepare you well to have a broad knowledge base in a wide range of subjects so that you are able to teach all subject areas in kindergarten through 8th grade in a self-contained classroom.

-Professional Education - courses in classroom management, methods, lesson planning, literacy instruction, and how to teach in diverse settings; everything you need to be prepared to teach in any setting
+Professional Education: Courses in classroom management, methods, lesson planning, literacy instruction, and how to teach in diverse settings; everything you need to be prepared to teach in any setting.

-Not really!
-You have to successfully complete your first year and a half before you can apply to the Teacher Education Program.
+You must successfully complete your first year and a half before you can apply to the Teacher Education Program.
 During the spring term of your sophomore year, you are eligible to apply for entry into the Teacher Education Program.

 As a part of your application process, you will go through fingerprinting for the state of Oregon and take an entrance exam, a test required by TSPC.
 More information about this test and about the process of applying for the Teacher Education Program is in the Teacher Education Handbook.